 - Fraud sensitive.
 Credit cards can easily be abused by others.
-If you use your credit card for a transaction on an open Wifi network or if your card is skimmed in an ATM.
+This can happen if you use your credit card for a transaction on an open Wifi network or it can be skimmed at an ATM.

-- You can easily lose the overview of your expenses.
+- You can easily lose track of your expenses.
 You can keep on paying with your credit card until the limit is reached.

 People call the above disadvantages but keep in mind that without a credit card you might not even be able to withdraw cash or purchase tickets online.
 And when it comes to fraud, a regular debit card can be skimmed as well.

-Anyway, if you really struggle with these points, there is a good solution for you!
+Anyway, if you really struggle with these points, there is another good solution!
 Keep on reading!

 The best option for a travel card

-If you didn’t like all the disadvantages of a credit card, there is a very good solution for you!
+If you didn’t like all the disadvantages of a credit card, there is another option for you!
 The TransferWise credit card.

 With the borderless account from TransferWise you can open a bank account in any currency.
 So, if you withdraw money or pay in a shop, the local currency is used.
 This means you pay zero payment fees and zero conversion rate!

-Another very handy feature is that you can block your card when you don’t use it with the user-friendly app.
-Unblock it when you want to use it, block it right after.
-This way no one has access to your money, even not when it is skimmed!
+Another very handy feature is that you can block your card when you aren’t using it with the user-friendly app.
+Unblock it when you want to use it, then block it right after.
+This way no one has access to your money, even if it gets skimmed!

 Do you really need a credit card while traveling?

-I hope that in the meanwhile it became clear that you need a credit card when you go traveling.
-Maestro is not a worldwide accepted payment method and money is something you will need everywhere you go.
+I hope it became clear that you need a credit card when you travel.
+Mastercard is not a worldwide accepted payment method and money is something you will need everywhere you go.